Keyframer: Empowering Animation Design using Large Language Models: User Study Results

-During the sessions, we observed the common practice of both re-prompting and editing output to refine animation designs.
-Participants shared the strategy of first using natural language to prompt for a design close to what they had imagined, and then leveraging the editing interfaces to adjust details: ``I feel like the natural language part gets me 95\% of the way there, and then the last 5\% I would prefer to do edits here [the Code Editor]'' (EP9).
+Participants described how it was the combined powers of prompting and code editing that made \system helpful for refinement.
+A common strategy was to first use natural language to prompt for a design close to what a user had imagined and then leverage the editing interfaces to adjust details: ``I feel like the natural language part gets me 95\% of the way there, and then the last 5\% I would prefer to do edits here [the Code Editor]'' (EP9).
+Participants also shared that getting boilerplate code generated from natural language could leave them more time to focus and iterate on the design itself.
+Especially when having clearly defined goals, participants preferred to edit the generated code directly compared to re-prompting the system.

-Some valued using the LLM to generate boilerplate code that they could build off.
-CSS experts like EP7 appreciated that LLM-generated code saved them from having to look up syntax documentation: ``Remembering all these names [of CSS properties] and writing them out always is annoying...it's nice that it [the LLM] shows all the transform origins and iteration count so I didn't have to think about that.''
-Building off boilerplate code gives creators more time to focus on the design itself: ``You can save so much time using a tool like this versus typing everything out.
-It allows you to do more stuff because you have more time to iterate'' (EP13).

-In fact, participants agreed that it was the combined powers of prompt input and code editing that made \system helpful for refinement.
-For example, EP13 shared how he found himself largely refining his animations through manual code edits, rather than via prompting because the output editors reduced the amount of time to refine his animations.